 PILOT, BALLOONS, AND MASCOT

 Mark Miller, the owner and pilot for Star Ballooning, fell in love with the sport at age 12 while helping his uncle fly hot air balloons in Bridgewater, Virginia.
-He got his student license in 2001 but it wasn't until after college that Mark finished his training to become a commercial hot air balloon pilot.
+He got his student license in 2001 but it wasn't until 2013 that Mark finished his training to become a commercial hot air balloon pilot.
 Mark and his wife currently live in DC, but they regularly make the trek back to Mark's hometown in Virginia to fly.

 Sirius is the brightest star in the Earth's night sky.
 Sirius is also well known as the Dog Star, because it is the chief star in the constellation Canis Major, the Big Dog.
 Have you ever heard anyone speak of the dog days of summer?
 Sirius is behind the sun as seen from Earth in Northern Hemisphere summer.
 In late summer, it appears in the east before sunrise – near the sun in our sky.
 The early stargazers might have imagined that the double-whammy of Sirius and the sun caused the hot weather, or dog days.

 Around the same time that we got this balloon, our beloved dog, Geoffrey, went missing for 4.5 months -- May through September of 2016.
 Those were tough times, but we're very lucky to have Geoffrey back home now.

 For all these reasons, it seemed only fitting to name this balloon Sirius!

 Geoffrey the Balloon Dog